zilishen/documentation/content/nginx/admin-guide/monitoring/logging.md

 - how-to
 ---

-This article describes how to configure logging of errors and processed requests in NGINX Open Source and NGINX Plus.
+This article describes how to log errors and requests in NGINX Open Source and NGINX Plus.

 <span id="error_log"></span>
 ## Setting Up the Error Log